A catalog for the north and south Galactic caps

 FITS images giving the rms noise as a function of position on the sky are available for the northern and the southern areas.
 These images give the rms in mJy/beam tabulated on a ~3 arcmin grid in RA and Declination.
 If there is no source in the catalog at a given position, the source peak flux density (before CLEAN bias correction) is less than 5 times the coverage map rms value at that position.
 The sky area covered is displayed in the images below (which are linked to postscript versions of the images):

 The coverage in the southern Galactic cap is ragged (and discontiguous) at the northern edge because poor weather and equipment failures prevented the planned survey area from being filled in there.
+Small gaps can be seen around the edges of the area observed using the EVLA configuration in 2011 (see above for more details).

 Note that the FIRST Search Engine gives the rms noise estimate at the specified sky position, as derived from these coverage maps.
 That is the most convenient way to determine the noise at a particular position in the survey (or to determine whether a position has been observed.)